Wood Stove Installation Guide

 - Flue Size: Match the flue size to the stove’s exhaust size to ensure proper draft and efficient operation.

-- Chimney Cap: Install a chimney cap to prevent debris, animals, and rain from entering the chimney.
+- Chimney Cap: Install a chimney cap to keep out rain, animals, and debris.

 - Sealing Joints: Ensure all chimney joints are properly sealed to prevent leaks and enhance efficiency.